 Begin your hands-on marine training out in the water right away as you familiarize yourself with the tools and techniques of marine life conservation.
 Today, the group will divide up to accomplish two different projects.
 Spend the morning working on either coastal cleanup or marine monitoring.
 Have lunch back at the base and get right back out there for more service in the afternoon.
 Enjoy an evening getting to know your group and your beautiful beach town over dinner and a gorgeous sunset.

-Work with Fundemar to measure Bayahibe’s beach erosion, a factor that impacts coral reef health, as well as the health of the animals that call the reef home.
+Work with Fundemar, a local NGO dedicated to marine life conservation, to better understand the importance of coral.
+Spend the morning learning about fish species that are critically important to reef health and working on various projects that encourage coral reproduction, and in the afternoon, you will get in the water to clean buoys, identify parrot fish and collect data on a reef in the area.
 You’ll also build buoys out of recycled materials that will serve as moorings for fishing boats and keep fishermen from dropping anchors on the fragile coral reefs.
 After dinner, begin planning a summer camp that you’ll put on for local children interested in preserving their precious coastal environment.

 This morning, hike out of Bayahibe on the beautiful Padre Nuestro trail.
 Work to help local environmental groups to maintain and reforest the preserved area.
 Have a picnic lunch before taking some time to hike the trail yourself and enjoy some swimming.
 You will pass tropical plants, cacti, crabs, and climb down into an underwater cave to explore and swim alongside your group.